symfony/symfony-docs/service_container/service_subscribers_locators.rst

         }
     }

-This  allows you to create helper traits like RouterAware, LoggerAware, etc... and compose your services with them::
+This  allows you to create helper traits like RouterAware, LoggerAware, etc. and compose your services with them::

     // src/Service/LoggerAware.php